 If both parties don’t agree, then the party who wishes to leave Luxembourg must get authorization to take their children to live in another country from a family judge, as this will change visitation rights.
 You do this in the same way you would for any change to the original divorce contract.

 This article is designed to help our readers understand the current terms of divorce in Luxembourg.
-However, it does not constitute legal advice and we suggest that readers visit a relevant legal professional for advice.
+It does not constitute legal advice and we suggest that readers contact a relevant legal professional for advice.